m-labs/artiq/doc/manual/getting_started_mgmt.rst

 Starting your first experiment with the master
 ----------------------------------------------

 In the previous tutorial, we used the ``artiq_run`` utility to execute our experiments, which is a simple stand-alone tool that bypasses the ARTIQ management system.
-We will now see how to run an experiment using the master (the central program in the management system that schedules and executes experiments) and the GUI client (that connects to the master and controls it).
+We will now see how to run an experiment using the master (the central program in the management system that schedules and executes experiments) and the dashboard (that connects to the master and controls it).

 First, create a folder ``~/artiq-master`` and copy the file ``device_db.pyon`` (containing the device database) found in the ``examples/master`` directory from the ARTIQ sources.
 The master uses those files in the same way as ``artiq_run``.